 The arms embargo was extended to the entire country (to facilitate SSR and DDR), but exceptions were provided (with onerous processes for verification and advance notification) for transition government armed forces being rebuilt as part of a general peacebuilding process.
 Individual sanctions (travel ban and asset freeze) were applied in order to reduce hostilities by militias and foreign armed groups and facilitate a broader political settlement (in particular, to hold scheduled elections).

-A new constitution was adopted and approved in 2005, elections were held in July of 2006, and Kabila was declared the victor (over Bemba) in a run-off election in November 2006.
-Bemba was exiled in April 2007, and another peace pact (between DRC and a rebel faction headed by Nkunda) was signed in January 2008 with the intention of bringing peace to the eastern DRC.
+A new constitution was adopted and approved in 2005, elections were held in July of 2006, and Kabila was declared the victor (over Jean-Pierre Bemba) in a run-off election in November 2006.
+Bemba was exiled in April 2007, and another peace pact (between DRC and armed groups, including the National Congress for the Defence of the People (CNDP), a rebel faction headed by General Laurent Nkunda) was signed in January 2008 with the intention of bringing peace to the eastern DRC.

 Coerce belligerent rebel groups remaining outside of the GPA to participate in the political process (especially the elections, and engage in SSR and DDR).

 Constrain the rebels from continuing to participate in hostilities, as well as regional actors from Rwanda and Uganda from supporting them.